SharePoint/sp-dev-docs/docs/apis/migration-api-encryption.md

 ## Extra requirement

 For the encryption, each file must be encrypted and have an IV assigned to it.
 The encryption method should follow the AES CBC 256 Standard.
-The IV should be different for every file including the manifests in the package and should be stored as a property on each files.
+A unique, cryptographically-random IV must be generated for every file including the manifests in the package and should be stored as a property on each files.
+Use the AesCryptoServiceProvider.GenerateIV method to generate a unique random IV for each file.

 - Name = [IV]
 - Value = [Base64encoded byte array of the IV]